 Most NPCs have a complete set of walking frames, but some do not use all of them.
 Here, Dyluck's downwards walking frames are unused.

 Geshtar Unused Frames

 Geshtar has downwards and sideways walking frames, which are unused, but no upwards walking frames.
 On the other hand, he has an alternate downward standing sprite, holding the Mech Rider helm.
-This can be seen by using the PAR code 7EE180B1 and walking upwards.
+This can be seen by using the Pro Action Replay (PAR) code 7EE180B1 and walking upwards.

-The PAR code 7EE180B3 will change the Boy into an unused character in a white cloak.
+The Pro Action Replay (PAR) code 7EE180B3 will change the Boy into an unused character in a white cloak.
 This character is right between Fanha and Sheex in the character data, so he(?) was most likely meant to be another servant of Emperor Vandole.